medcomdk/MedComLandingPage/docs/index.md

 ### 4.1 Versioning of FHIR standard
 MedComs FHIR standards follow the <a href="https://semver.org/" target="_blank">semantic versioning, version 2.0</a>, which is adjusted to the workflow in MedCom.
 Each document, such as the clinical guidelines, use cases or other documentation, will have a version and a release note, to keep track of the changes in the document.
 The IG will have one version that covers all the artefacts.

 Semantic versioning includes three numbers,which are separated by a dot, e.g. 2.1.4.
-The numbers are called <i>major.minor.patch</i>,which represent different degrees of changes.
+The numbers are called <i>major.minor.patch</i>,which represent different degrees of changes:
+* MAJOR version changes when you make incompatible API changes
+* MINOR version changed when you add functionality in a backwards compatible manner
+* PATCH version changed when you make backwards compatible bug fixes

  The major and minor versions are  recorded  in  <a href="https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/om-referencearkitektur-og-standarder/udvalg" target="_blank">Det Rådgivende Udvalg for Standarder og Arkitekturer (RUSA)</a>.
 RUSA is a Danish advisory committee for standards and architecture.
 RUSA is working to ensure coherence and interoperability in digital solutions in the healthcare field.
 If a document or an IG has an extra number eg. 2.1.4-a.1 it is a prerelease and therefore not ready for implementation.
-In this Standard Operating Procedure (SOP) **(The LINK Is Coming Soon)** you can read more about the use of semantic versioning in MedCom and what it means for changes in the FHIR standards.
+In this Standard Operating Procedure (SOP) 4.1 you can read more about the use of semantic versioning in MedCom and what it means for changes in the FHIR standards.
+<a href="https://svn.medcom.dk/svn/qms/Offentlig/SOPer/" target="_blank"> Click here to read SOP-4.1.</a>
 <p>&nbsp;</p>

 ### 4.2 Change requests and improvements